 Chinese 2 presents listening, speaking, reading, and writing activities associated with everyday communication.
 Students build on the skills developed in Chinese 1.
 Conversation skills are enhanced through in-class discussion.
 Students continue development of chinese character formation and interpretation.
 Chinese culture is explored.
-PREREQUISITES: 802-114 - Chinese 1 (elementary level 1) or 802-113 - Chinese, Mandarin Elementary
+PREREQUISITES: Course 802-114 - Chinese 1 (elementary level 1) or 802-113 with a minimum grade of C or TR continue development of chinese character formation and interpretation.
+Chinese culture is explored.
+PREREQUISITES: Course 802-115 - Chinese 2 (elementary level 2) with a minimum grade of C or TR